 Gastric bypass surgery uses a combination of restriction and malabsorption to achieve results.
 During the procedure, the surgeon creates a smaller stomach pouch.
 The surgeon then attaches a Y-shaped section of the small intestine directly to the pouch.
 This allows food to bypass a large portion of the small intestine, which absorbs calories and nutrients.
 Having the smaller stomach pouch causes patients to feel fuller sooner and eat less food; bypassing a portion of the small intestine means the patient's body absorbs fewer calories.

 Gastric bypass surgery can be performed laproscopically or robotically.
 Both methods are minimally invasive and result in less pain and a shorter recovery time for the patient.
 The patient also experiences less blood loss and less scarring than the patient who undergoes traditional open gastric bypass surgery.

-- Gastric bypass surgery patients typically lost 61.6 percent of their excess weight.
+- Gastric bypass surgery patients typically lost 61.6% of their excess weight.

-- Gastric bypass surgery resolved type 2 diabetes in 83.8 percent of patients often within days.
+- Gastric bypass surgery resolved type 2 diabetes in 83.8% of patients often within days.

-- Gastric bypass surgery resolved high blood pressure in 75.4 percent of patient.
+- Gastric bypass surgery resolved high blood pressure in 75.4% of patients.

-- Gastric bypass surgery lowered high cholesterol in 95 percent of patients.
+- Gastric bypass surgery lowered high cholesterol in 95% of patients.